Skeelloo/DMA-Engine---Space/README.md

 <details>
 <summary><strong>OBS / Discord not capturing the overlay</strong></summary>
 <br/>
-Run OBS or Discord with the same elevation level as DME-Engine.
+Run OBS or Discord with the same elevation level as DMA Engine.
 Disable "fullscreen optimizations" on the game executable.
 </details>

 <details>